Most Affordable Nursing Schools 2023

 Average Net Price: $14,783

-The University of California-Irvine was founded in 1965 with a mission to support the community and enhance lives by providing rigorous academics and cutting-edge research in public service.
-They’ve done so by providing UCI students with paths of study that offer a well-rounded education, by cultivating a vibrant STEM community, and by fostering meaningful connections.
+They’ve provided UCI students with paths of study that offer a well-rounded education, by cultivating a vibrant STEM community, and by fostering meaningful connections.
 The U.S. News and World Report ranked UCI #2 in Top Performers on Social Mobility, #9 in Top Public Schools, #36 in National Universities, and #31 in Nursing.

 24. Stony Brook University